-Election of Directors.
-Assuming a quorum of the stockholders is present in person or by proxy at the Annual Meeting, a plurality of the votes cast is required for the election of directors.
-As a result, the nominee who receives the highest number of votes cast for Class I director will be elected as a Class I director.
-"Withhold" votes will have no effect.
-Abstentions and broker non-votes will have no effect on the results of the election of directors.
+Proposal No. 1 - Election of Directors.
+Provided that a quorum of the stockholders is present in person or by proxy at the Annual Meeting, a plurality of the votes cast is required for the election of directors.
+As a result, the nominees who receive the highest number of votes cast for director will be elected.
+Withheld votes, abstentions and broker non-votes will have no effect on the results of the election of directors.

-Vote to Amend 2017 Omnibus Equity Incentive Plan.
-The affirmative vote of the holders of a majority of the shares represented in person or by proxy at the Annual Meeting and entitled to vote on this item will be required for the approval of this proposal.
+Proposal No. 2 - Vote to Amend and Restate 2017 Omnibus Equity Incentive Plan.
+The affirmative vote of the holders of a majority of the voting power of the shares represented in person or by proxy at the Annual Meeting and entitled to vote on this item will be required for the approval of this proposal.
 This proposal is considered to be a "non-routine" matter, so if you hold your shares in street name and do not provide voting instructions to your broker, bank, or other agent that holds your shares, your broker, bank, or other agent will not have discretionary authority to vote your shares on this proposal.
 Abstentions will have the same effect as a vote against this proposal, and broker non-votes will have no effect on the results of this proposal.